Our comprehensive suite of risk management tools help make sure you won't be "doing time" for failing to comply with regulators

 Our advanced systems allow you to verify an applicant in minutes.
 Fully compliant multiple, approved and independent data sources give you access to real-time customer due diligence screening and data from over 150 countries.
 You can access:

-Our fully compliant solution uses positive and negative checks against customer information to verify identity and filter against international databases.
+Our solution uses positive and negative checks against customer information to verify identity and filter against international databases, to help firms maintain full compliance with Anti-Money Laundering Regulations.

 This efficient, online solution available through tmconvey keeps you compliant with the ever-changing requirements in the Council of Mortgage Lenders (CML) Handbook Part 2s.